FuelLabs/fuel-book/docs/src/why-fuel/index.md

 **Interactive Components:** For those who prefer a more hands-on approach, we’ve included links to our online resources and community forums.
 Engaging with these platforms will connect you with other readers and the Fuel community.

 **Feedback and Contributions:** We encourage reader feedback!
-If you have suggestions or insights to share, please reach out to us here <insert link>.
+If you have suggestions or insights to share, please reach out to us here.

 - [Beginnings](./beginnings.md)
 - [The Problem](./problem.md)